jaketester/browsermob-proxy/README.md

 	//We need to capture the content ... proxyServer.setCaptureContent(true);

-	// This are the content types we want to capture, note that we will
+	// These are the content types to be capture, note that this will
 	// capture all content that begins with the items in the list,
-	// so "text/html" will capture all html regardsless of encoding.
+	// so "text/html" will capture all html regardless of encoding
-	// and "" will capture anything...
+	// and "" will capture all content types.

     List <String> contentTypes  = Arrays.asList("application/xml", "text/html", "text/javascript", "text/css");
     ProxyServer.setCaptureContentTypes(contentTypes);